futianfan/clinical-trial-outcome-prediction/benchmark/README.md

 ### ClinicalTrial.gov
 - description
   - We download all the clinical trials records from [ClinicalTrial.gov](https://clinicaltrials.gov/AllPublicXML.zip).
+The processed data are based on ClinicalTrials.gov database on Feb 20, 2021.
 It contains 348,891 clinical trial records.
 The data size grows with time because more clinical trial records are added.
 It describes many important information about clinical trials, including NCT ID (i.e.,  identifiers to each clinical study), disease names, drugs, brief title and summary, phase, criteria, and statistical analysis results.
   - **Outcome labels** are provided by **IQVIA**.

 - output